Aquí dejo por último mi presentación multimedia realizada en prezi.

 Music.
 A world of sounds B. Editorial Marfil.

-Basic vocabulary (Scaffolding the linguistic content)
+Basic vocabulary ( Scaffolding the linguistic content)

-At once: al mismo tiempo.
+At once: al mismo

 Heterophonic: heterofonía.